 This particular problem can happen because of any of following reasons: bad motor, servo driver, or computer module.
-In some cases it is not always obvious which component is causing the problem.
+In some cases it is not obvious which component is causing the problem.
 This example will help us pinpoint the problem through a trial and error process.

-Let's assume we have narrowed it down to the servo or electrical systems and the Y axis has no problems.
+Let's assume we have narrowed it down to the servo or electrical systems and the Y-axis has no problems.
 Lets also assume it is not an obvious problem like a loose connection.
-This particular example was done on a machine with motor encoders only.

 Swap these components Results

-Physically switch the X and Y Has problem moved to Y axis?
+Physically switch the X and Y Has problem moved to Y-axis?
 If yes, replace motor.
 If no,

 motors the motor is not the problem.